syzer/distributed-game-of-life/README.md

 #HOW

-Change first line from 10 to 2 workers and run the script
+Change first line from 1 to 2 or even 10 workers and run the script.
+Observe how the speed of world generation changes....
+***Isn't that exiting?***
+If you feel particularly adventurous, you might even go for 50 threads.
+Do not worry.. they are quite light weight.

+Installation:
-you know the `drill`
+you know the `drill`....

 ```
     git clone